coronalabs/corona-docs/markdown/api/library/composer/index.markdown

 * [View on GitHub](https://github.com/coronalabs/framework-composer)

-If you want to add or modify scene transition effects or extend functionality, you can download the source code from GitHub and include in your project(See [Using External Modules][tutorial.basics.externalModules]).
+If you want to add/modify scene transition effects or extend functionality, download the source code from GitHub and include in your project(See [Using External Modules][tutorial.basics.externalModules]).